-Thursday last week I got a message through LinkedIn from a HR guy interested in talking to me about a job.
+Thursday last week I got a message through LinkedIn from an HR guy interested in talking to me about a job.
 It was a good job, and the organisation top notch.
 We organised to catch up by phone at 10 the next day.

 At about 9.55 Friday I went downstairs, bought a coffee, sat down at a table and dialled his number.
-It went to voicemail and I left him a message.
+It went to voicemail, and I left him a message.
 I sipped my coffee.
-Ten minutes later I called again.
+Ten minutes later, I called again.
 This time the phone rang out.
 I went back upstairs, left him a message via LinkedIn inviting him to call me, and waited.
 To this moment I haven’t heard back from him by phone or message.
 It’s pretty poor, but it’s the sort of behaviour I’ve become accustomed to.

-On Monday at work my manager takes me aside and says she has a proper job for me.
+On Monday at work, my manager takes me aside and says she has a proper job for me.
 It’s 3.30 when we catch up.
 She explains she wants me to put together a proposal to connect our corporate Facebook account to the operational area via some sort of chat functionality.
 Besides the technical aspects of it, I also had to consider resources, protocols and processes to manage it.
 That I had to present by Thursday morning.

 I smiled at that.
 Fat chance, I thought, especially given there was a public holiday in between.
 As it turned out the people I needed to speak to had taken time off too, and so I went back to her and told her no way it was going to happen, and realistically not much chance of getting it a week beyond that.
 There’s a lot to it – a lot more than she was able to comprehend – not the least the technical components that have to be scoped and customised.

 The curious thing about all this is that the job had been sitting on my manager’s desk for three weeks before this.
 I know that because I cocked an eye when I heard about it.
 I was sceptical then of her ability to put this together – she hasn’t the experience in this area, and tends to take a shallow perspective of things.